-- The gifted child, likely to be one of a minority of pupils and would be performing at a level significantly above their peers. - The talented child, who may exhibit specific abilities in areas such as Art, Music, P.E. etc. - The most able child, performing consistently above the level of most able peers in one or more subjects.
+- The gifted child, likely to be one of a minority of pupils and would be performing at a level significantly above their peers at least 3-4 terms ahead of National Expectation - The talented child, who may exhibit specific abilities in areas such as Art, Music, P.E. etc. - The most able child, performing consistently above the level of most able peers in one or more subjects.